NO, METHADONE IS NOT THE NEW METHADONE

 2) new powerful synthetic opioids hitting the street in an ever-evolving economy of addictive need seem to be neurochemically outcompeting, overwhelming presumed protective effects of the “anti-addiction” drug.

-for major media calls for a return to methadone – methadone, the more dangerous, more addictive substitute opioid bupe replaced – to become the new-old medical cure for the non-medical condition of compulsive substance use and for America’s worsening lethal, medically-generated opioid crisis.
+Signs enough for major media calls for a return to methadone – methadone, the more dangerous, more addictive substitute opioid bupe replaced – to become the new-old medical cure for the non-medical condition of compulsive substance use and for America’s worsening lethal, medically-generated opioid crisis.

 Some observers – media writers – surveying America’s wasteland of uncontrolled epidemics, seem to glimpse dimly the writing on the wall: the clear indications of the endorsed-by-consensus, increasingly funded, medical substitute opioid fix failing as a treatment, or even as harm reduction, overdose deaths sharply rising the more fix is provided, that substitute opioid fix functioning instead as an integral product and currency in illicit economies of abuse and illness.